 Thomas Dittrich, [59], Scientist and Professor, at the Department of Physics – Universidad Nacional de Colombia, Bogota, was born in Hamburg, Germany.
-He got his masters in physics at the University of Hamburg and PhD, from University of Essen in Germany.
+He got his masters in physics at the University of Hamburg and his PhD from the University of Essen in Germany.
 Subsequently, he went to the Weizmann Institute, Israel, a research centre comprising departments of physics, Mathematics, Biology, etc. He returned to Germany after two years of working experience at the Weizmann Institute.
-He spent six years at the University of Augsburg to get the habilitation, which is considered as a second, more advance and substantial, PhD and is a prerequisite to enter an academic career.
-The research he carried out played a vital role to get a permanent position as professor.
+He spent six years at the University of Augsburg to get the habilitation, which is considered a second, more advanced, and substantial PhD and is a prerequisite to enter an academic career.
+The research he carried out played a vital role in getting a permanent position as a professor.
 It was his foremost objective, he said.
-He has published 70 plus scientific articles, in Physical Review Letters, Physical Review A, E, Physica A, B, E, Journal of Physics A, C, Journal of Statistical Physics, Europhysics Letters, European Journal of Physics, Revista Colombiana de Física, etc.
+He has published 70-plus scientific articles in Physical Review Letters, Physical Review A, E, Physica A, B, E, Journal of Physics A, C, Journal of Statistical Physics, Europhysics Letters, European Journal of Physics, Revista Colombiana de Física, etc.

 As a senior scientist, in the course of his research, he came to visit Nepal.
-During his, this visit—Laxman Dangol, Editor, of RevoScience Monthly Magazine took this interview.
+During his visit, Laxman Dangol, Editor of RevoScience Monthly Magazine, conducted this interview.

-What is the main purpose to visit Nepal?
+What is the main purpose of visiting Nepal?

-I had a research project which included a PhD fellowship.
-I offered it to students in Colombia but they all preferred other positions elsewhere, so at the end, I decided to advertise the position on some international internet platform.
+I had a research project that included a PhD fellowship.
+I offered it to students in Colombia, but they all preferred other positions elsewhere, so at the end, I decided to advertise the position on some international internet platform.
 After announcing it, I received several applications.
 Among the applicants, there was a Nepalese named Suraj Acharya.
-He had obtained his masters from Tribhuvan University.
+He had obtained his master’s from Tribhuvan University.
 After many difficulties, he finally came to Colombia.
-He passed the exam which he had to undergo in Spanish before being admitted to the PhD program of our university.
-After he returned to Nepal, we still kept in contact and I had told him that if I got any chance to visit him in Nepal then surely I would do so.
-Right now I am in a research semester; so I thought there could be no better chance to realize this plan.
+He passed the exam, which he had to undergo in Spanish, before being admitted to the PhD program of our university.
+After he returned to Nepal, we still kept in contact, and I had told him that if I got any chance to visit him in Nepal, then surely I would do so.
+Right now I am in a research semester, so I thought there could be no better chance to realize this plan.
 This is why I am here to visit the Central Department of Physics and other academic institutions in Nepal.

 After visiting academic institutions, what do you think about the education system in science and technology in Nepal?